nasa/astrobee/communications/ground_dds_ros_bridge/readme.md

 # Commanding the Robot

 In order to command Astrobee from the ground, you must grab control of the robot.
-Grabbing control of an Astrobee is done in a handshake like manor.
+Grabbing control of an Astrobee is done in a handshake like manner.
 First, you request control, Astrobee sends a cookie, and then you use that cookie to grab control.
 You can do this either using ros command line tools or creating a ros node to do it.
 The steps are listen to the access control state, issue the request control command, extract the cookie out of the access control state, and then send the grab control command with the cookie as an argument in the command.
 IMPORTANT, Astrobee uses the command source portion of the command to determine who has control.
 Be sure to set the command source to the same thing every time you issue a command or the robot may reject your command.
 It is also helpful to set it to a distinguishing name so that it is clear who is commanding the robot.
 For instance, ISAAC used "ISAACGroundSystem" as the command source.
 The ISAAC team created a node that grabs control of the robot and issues commands.
 If you would like to use it as an example, please see:

 https://github.com/nasa/isaac/blob/master/communications/ros_gs_bridge/src/ros_gs_bridge.cc